djenka22/server/README.md

 # server
-Created at Faculty of Organizational Sciences as part of the Software Design course in December 2021.
+Created as a homework for faculty's course Software Design in December 2021.
 Comes along with client and lib.